The Hump: Tunner, 1944–45

 To reduce losses due to mechanical failure, in February 1945 Tunner introduced a maintenance program termed Production Line Maintenance.
 PLM consisted of having each aircraft due for 50- or 200-hour maintenance towed through five to seven maintenance stations, depending on whether or not an engine change was required.
 Each station had a fresh maintenance crew trained for a specific service task, including engine run up, inspections, cleaning, technical repair, and servicing, a process that took nearly a full 24-hour day per aircraft to complete.
 Each base specialized in only one type of aircraft to simplify the process.
 Despite initial resistance, PLM was successfully implemented throughout the division.

 Tunner also adopted two measures to lower the number of air mishaps due to inexperience and crew fatigue.
 To accomplish the first, he appointed Lt.
 Col. Robert D. "Red" Forman as division training officer to oversee both stringent training and a flying safety program led by Capt.
 Arthur Norden.
 After 15 March 1945, the program intensified when Major John J. Murdock, Jr., took over the position of division flying safety officer.
 Tunner also altered the personnel rotation policy of the ICD, which he saw as a major contributor to crew fatigue.
-Before Tunner took command, a pilot's tour was completed after 650 flight hours over the Hump and he rotated back to the United States.
-Many pilots took advantage of this by flying daily, accumulating the required hours as little as four months.
+Before Tunner took command, a pilot was rotated back to the United States after completing 650 flight hours over the Hump.
+Many pilots took advantage of this by flying daily, accumulating the required hours in as little as four months (average about 37 hours in the air every week).
 But these pilots overworked themselves; the division flight surgeon reported that half of all crewmen suffered from operational fatigue.
-So effective 1 March 1945, Tunner increased the number of flight hours required to 750, and required all personnel to be in theater twelve months to be eligible for rotation, which discouraged over-scheduling.
+So, from 1 March 1945, Tunner required all personnel to be in theater for twelve months to be eligible for rotation, which discouraged over-scheduling; he also increased the number of flight hours required to 750.

 Under Tunner, the India-China Division expanded to four wings in December 1944.
 The expansion was necessary to control the multiplicity of USAAF Base Units created as more airfields were opened.
 In addition to the Assam and India Wings, ICD added the Bengal Wing, headquartered at Tezgaon, to control C-54 operations, and the China Wing at Kunming.
 Tunner shifted his veteran commanders to provide leadership to the new wings.
 Cannon switched to the Bengal Wing, while Col. Richard F. Bromiley moved from the India Wing to the China Wing.
 Col. George D. "Lonnie" Campbell, Jr. succeeded to command of the Assam Wing.